-Nominations for the 9th Annual Barbara Laronde Emerging Artist Award Are Now Open.
-Deadline to apply is January 31, 2024.
+Nominations for the 10th Annual Barbara Laronde Emerging Artist Award Open November 15th, 2024.
+Deadline to apply is January 31, 2025.

 This award recognizes outstanding emerging Indigenous (Status and Non-Status First Nations, Métis, Inuit) artists from Northern Ontario who are women or otherwise gender marginalized/gender diverse (transfeminine, transmasculine, non-binary, Two Spirit, gender non-conforming).
 You can nominate yourself or another artist.